alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 If the plant is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) if it’s an artificially propagated plant.
+If it’s classed as Annex A, you must apply for an Article 10 certificate unless either:

+- the plant is not artificially propagated
-You don’t need any special documents if you’re using plants for non-commercial reasons, eg for scientific research, educational display or giving it away.
+- you're exporting the plant for non-commercial reasons like scientific research, educational display or because you're giving it away

 ###Apply for an Article 10 certificate

 Fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use) for the Article 10 certificate.

-Email it to <wildlife.licensing@apha.gsi.gov.uk> or [post it to the Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).
+Email it to <wildlife.licensing@apha.gsi.gov.uk> or post it to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

 Include any supporting documents that show you acquired the product legally, for example: